New pages

 Also available:

-- Hits: 2651
+- Hits: 3995

 raspiBackup - Supported hardware and software

 raspiBackup is supported with RaspbianOS and Raspberry hardware only.
 Ubuntu on Raspberry will be supported in next release.
 There is a beta available already.
-But raspiBackup can also be used successfully on different hardware with different Linux distributions.
-Just test raspiBackup on your environment and be happy if it works.
-But if it fails or you get error messages there is no support.
-Given the fact raspiBackup is maintained and supported for free
+But raspiBackup can also be used successfully on different Raspberry compatible hardware with different Linux distributions.
+But note raspiBackup requires the /boot and /root partition used in RaspbianOS.

 1) It's too expensive for me to buy all possible hardware required for tests